vinay4791/LocationApp/README.md

 Implementation is done based on https://developer.android.com/codelabs/kotlin-android-training-repository#5

 Dependency injection :
 Koin is used for dependency injection because it works amazingly well with Kotlin.

 Unit Testing :
 Business logic and conversions are completely unit tested using junit and mockito.

+#Orientation
+The App will work in potrait and landscape mode flawlessly.

 #Colors